-About 15 to 20 percent of us have this trait of high sensitivity, which nurtures our creativity and social activism, but also brings challenges.
+About 15 to 20 percent of us have this trait of high sensitivity which nurtures our inner awareness and creativity, but also can bring some unique challenges.

-How does being a highly sensitive person impact our feelings and our lives?
+How does being a highly sensitive person impact our lives?

 “I don’t want the writing facing.
 I want the label facing out.
 I’m learning to relax about bookshelves.
 I think the books look nicer if the heights are mixed up.” [usmagazine.com March 2007]